microsoft/redhat-mw-cloud-quickstart/wildfly-standalone-centos8/README.md

 WildFly is an open-source application server runtime that is exceptionally fast, flexible, lightweight and powerful.
 It is Jakarta EE 8 Full Platform and Web Profile compatible.
 The state-of-the-art architecture built on the Modular Service Container enables services on-demand when your application requires them.

-This Azure quickstart template deploys a web application named JBoss-EAP on Azure on WildFly 18.0.1.Final running on CentOS 8 VM.
+This Azure quickstart template deploys WildFly 18.0.1.Final running on CentOS 8 VM.

 The technology behind WildFly is also available in Red Hat JBoss Enterprise Application Platform (EAP), a hardended enterprise subscription with Red Hat's world-class support, long multi-year maintenance cycles and exclusive content.
 JBoss EAP is an open-soure application server that you can download for free, for developement use.
 To obtain a Red Hat Subscription Management (RHSM) account for JBoss EAP, go to: www.redhat.com.
 Red Hat Subscription Management (RHSM) is a customer-driven, end-to-end solution that provides tools for subscription status and management and integrates with Red Hat's system management tools.